nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a new person.
-2. Spend n Split informs the user that the new person has been added.
+2. Spend N Split informs the user that the new person has been added.
-3. Spend n Split shows the updated contact list.
+3. Spend N Split shows the updated contact list.

 Use case ends.

 **Extensions**
 * 1a.
-Spend n Split detects that the person already exists in the contact list.
+Spend N Split detects that the person already exists in the contact list.
     * 1a1.
-Spend n Split informs the user that the person already exists in the contact list.
+Spend N Split informs the user that the person already exists in the contact list.
     * Use case ends.
 * 1b.
-Spend n Split detects an error in the entered data for the new person.
+Spend N Split detects an error in the entered data for the new person.
     * 1b1.
-Spend n Split informs the user that the data entered is invalid and requests for correct data.
+Spend N Split informs the user that the data entered is invalid and requests for correct data.
     * 1b2.
 User enters new data.
     * Steps 1b1 - 1b2 are repeated until the data entered is correct.
     * Use case resumes at step 2.